 2nd quarter: JOIN a research group

 The expectation is that you join a group in the second quarter and start with active research or be in a rotation.
 While in a group you must sign up for units of CHEM 596, Directed Research.
-(You need to be signed up for 12 class units each quarter to be registered as a full time student).
-The summer, without classes or teaching, is a time to make progress in research.
+During summer, without classes or teaching, is a time to make progress in research.
 Summer funding has to come from faculty, and the student therefore must make sure to have secured a research position well before the summer.

 The choice of research group is important but not an absolute commitment.
 If your choice turns out later to not be the perfect match, you can switch groups.
 You may lose some time, depending on how much of your research carries over or can be used as part of your thesis.
 To not unnecessarily disrupt your research, it is preferable if this situation be avoided.
 This is another reason we prefer that you take your time, in the first quarter, to shop around and find a good match in terms of the science and the group’s culture.

 Students teach a minimum of 3 quarters, most students teach all of the first year.
 Teaching is one of the valuable skills you learn in graduate school.
 Satisfactory evaluation of your teaching performance is required to remain in good standing as a graduate student.